chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 	// Determine when the database was updated by looking for the first available property const dbLastEdit = getInfoMarker(dbInfo);

-	// Check if there is a cache object for the value we're after const isCachePresent = !skipLocalCache && dbInfoCache.cachedObject && dbDataCache.cachedObject;
+	// Check if there is a cache object for the value we’re after const isCachePresent = !skipLocalCache && dbInfoCache.cachedObject && dbDataCache.cachedObject;

 	// If we have cached data, check if it's not outdated